For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Parulidae (New World Warblers)

-BLACKPOLL WARBLER (Setophaga striata) – Quick looks at one out on the river island. [b]
+BLACKPOLL WARBLER (Setophaga striata) [b]

 Thraupidae (Tanagers and Allies)